Mazda MX-5 roadster - Interior & comfort

 As with previous Mazda MX-5s, the driving position of the present model leaves you in no doubt you’re at the wheel of a dedicated sports car.
 You sit low down, with the pedals spaced close together at your feet and the gearstick at just the right level for your left hand.
 All this leaves you feeling snug and cocooned, in keeping with the Mazda MX-5 philosophy of making the driver feel at one with the car.

-Taller drivers may find the MX-5 too small – those over six foot are likely to find the roof too low and the position of the steering wheel uncomfortable.
-Mazda updated the car in 2018 and added reach adjustment for the steering wheel (it previously only adjusted for rake), which should help a wider range of drivers find a comfortable driving position.
+Taller drivers may find the MX-5 too small – those over six feet tall are likely to find the roof too low and the position of the steering wheel uncomfortable.
+Mazda updated the car in 2018 and added in-and-out adjustment for the steering wheel (it previously only adjusted for height), which should help a wider range of drivers find a comfortable driving position.
 It remains particularly worth test-driving the car before buying one if you're very tall.